A Message from the Head of School

 Where Do I Find the Latest Information?

 To stay up-to-date on school information, current students and families should stay tuned to their “This Week at Griffin” emails.
-In addition, all families are welcome to attend our Wednesday morning Zoom Town Halls for announcements as well as our casual Zoom Parent Coffees on Friday mornings.
+In addition, all families are welcome to attend our Monday Zoom Town Halls for announcements as well as our casual Zoom Parent Coffees on Friday mornings.

 In addition, many people are finding the “Griffin Today” on the Pin To Mind Go app useful during this period to see the daily calendar, remote class schedule, and information about upcoming events.
 Refer to your “This Week at Griffin” emails for more information on how to download the app.